SPIresearch/Zoo-MSFDA/README.md

 ./source_training.sh
 ```

-Then, run the following to generate configs
+Then, run the following to generate configs for Zoo_MSFDA

 ```bash
 python extract_benchmark.py